-- 1. When you attempt to boot over the network, check your console display for the following: - The IP address of the boot server that sends your EFI console the OpenVMS loader file (VMS\LOADER.EFI).
+- 1. When you attempt to boot over the network, check your console display for the following: - The IP address of the boot server that sends your UEFI console the OpenVMS loader file (VMS\LOADER.EFI).
 If this IP address is not as expected, your client host might be in the database of the wrong boot server.
-Enter your client host IP address in the database of the correct boot server (see step 5 of "Setting Up the BOOTP Boot Server and TFTP Server"), and remove your client from the database of any other boot servers. - The version number of the IPB.EXE bootstrap file that is loaded (for this release, the version should be 8.4-1H1).
+Enter your client host IP address in the database of the correct boot server (see step 5 of Section 9.20, "Setting Up the BOOTP Boot Server and TFTP Server"), and remove your client from the database of any other boot servers. - The version number of the IPB.EXE bootstrap file that is loaded (for this release, the version should be 8.4-2).
 If this version number is not the correct version of OpenVMS, a message indicates there is a mismatch.
 The boot server might be the source of the problem.
 Make sure that it is configured correctly.
-Make sure the client entry in the boot server's database has been updated to point to the current version of the loader file (see step 3 and step 6 of "Setting Up the BOOTP Boot Server and TFTP Server").
+Make sure the client entry in the boot servers database has been updated to point to the current version of the loader file (see step 3 and step 6 of Section 9.20, "Setting Up the BOOTP Boot Server and TFTP Server"). - Evidence that DHCP is not responding.
+If you do not see a message indicating auto-negotiation has been started, make sure the closest network device or switch is set for auto-negotiation.

-- Evidence that DHCP is not responding.
-If you do not see a message indicating autonegotiation has been started, make sure the closest network device or switch is set for autonegotiation. - 2.
-If the network boot succeeds but your attempt to choose a service or to display services at the InfoServer menu fails, a device might be filtering the LASTport/Disk (LAD) protocol.
+2. If the network boot succeeds but your attempt to choose a service or to display services at the InfoServer menu fails, a device might be filtering the LASTport/Disk (LAD) protocol.
 This protocol does not provide routing functions and only works within a LAN.
 If filtering devices are used in an extended LAN, the devices must allow this protocol (protocol type is 80-41) to pass through unfiltered so that clients can access the InfoServer across the filtering device.

-For LANCP and LANACP problems, see the OpenVMS System Manager's Manual, Volume 2: Tuning, Monitoring, and Complex Systems for more information.
+For LANCP and LANACP problems, see the VSI OpenVMS System Manager's Manual, Volume 2: Tuning, Monitoring, and Complex Systems for more information.

+9.23.
 Setting Up and Booting Fibre Channel Storage Devices

 This section describes how to set up and boot from a Fibre Channel (FC) Storage Area Network (SAN) storage device.
 You may prefer booting from an FC storage device because of its speed and because it can serve as a common cluster system disk in a SAN.
 FC storage is supported on all storage arrays that are supported on OpenVMS systems.
-For a list of supported devices, see the VSI OpenVMS Version 8.4-1H1 Software Product Description (SPD 82.35.xx).
+For a list of supported devices, see the VSI OpenVMS Version 8.4-2 Software Product Description.

-This section describes how to check the firmware version of the flash memory of the FC storage device, how to obtain the latest copy of the IPF Offline Diagnostics and Utilities CD, and how to configure the boot device paths for the storage device.
+This section describes how to check the firmware version of the flash memory of the FC storage device and how to configure the boot device paths for the storage device.

-First, verify that your EFI firmware is set to scan the SAN for devices.
+First, verify that your UEFI firmware is set to scan the SAN for devices.
 Refer to the appropriate documentation and command help for your system.

-The HBA requires the latest RISC firmware and EFI firmware and driver.
+The HBA requires the latest RISC firmware and UEFI firmware and driver.